suyuan32/simple-admin-doc/src/guide/quick-start/codegen/api_example.md

 Fast create api service

 Usage:
-  goctl api new [flags]
+  goctls api new [flags]

 Flags:
       --branch string        The branch of the remote repo, it does work with --remote -c, --casbin               Whether to use the Casbin -e, --ent                  Whether to use Ent in API service -h, --help                 help for new
-      --home string              The goctl home path of the template, --home and --remote cannot be set at the same time, if they are, --remote has higher priority
+      --home string          The goctls home path of the template, --home and --remote cannot be set at the same time, if they are, --remote has higher priority
   -i, --i18n                 Whether to use i18n
   -m, --module_name string   The module name in go.mod. e.g. github.com/suyuan32/simple-admin-core
   -p, --port int             The service port exposed (default 9100)
       --remote string        The remote git repo of the template, --home and --remote cannot be set at the same time, if they are, --remote has higher priority
                              The git repo directory must be consistent with the https://github.com/zeromicro/go-zero-template directory structure
   -s, --style string         The file naming format, see [https://github.com/zeromicro/go-zero/blob/master/tools/goctl/config/readme.md] (default "go_zero")
-  -a, --trans_err                Whether to translate the error
+  -a, --trans_err            Whether to translate the error -r, --use_core_rpc         Whether to use "CoreRpc", if true will generate "CoreRpc" configuration
 ```

 > You can see the project structure: